 How to Start an NGO?

 Before starting an NGO, you should know the fundamental problems of people in the area you want to reduce.
 Knowing this, it becomes easier to formulate the purpose and mission of your NGO accordingly.
-After this, you have to decide the vision, mission and purpose of the NGO.
+After this, you must decide the NGO’s vision, mission and purpose.

-People who have problems with Society will have to work accordingly because no one listens to many people’s concerns.
+People with problems must work accordingly because no one listens to many people’s concerns.
 Therefore, the purpose of any NGO should be to understand the people’s problems and start their NGO accordingly.

 Steps to quickly start an NGO in India:

-Here we provide information about How to start an NGO and follow these easy steps to create an NGO.
+Here we provide information about Starting an NGO and follow these easy steps to start an NGO.
+Let’s see.

 Required Document

-Before starting an NGO, you need some essential documents.
+Before beginning an NGO, you need some essential documents.

-- Memorandum and Rules & Regulations in Duplicate duly signed by a Minimum of Three persons (Each page on the bottom).
+- Memorandum and Rules & Regulations in Duplicate duly signed by a Minimum of Three persons (Page on bottom).

 - Ownership Proof of Registered Office.
-(Electricity Bill/Sale Deed/ GPA/Water Bill etc.) and residential Proof/office address of all members of society, for example, Telephone bill/Voter ID/Electricity bill/ Driving license/Passport etc.
+(Electricity Bill/Sale Deed/ GPA/Water Bill etc.)

-- Desirous persons or the persons subscribing the name to the Memorandum should not be (in any case) less than seven.
-If it is meant to provide All India character to the Society, there must be eight separate persons from various states of the Indian Union to the Memorandum.
+- Desirous persons or persons subscribing to the name of the Memorandum should not be (in any case) less than seven.
+If it is proposed to give All India character to the society, there must be eight persons from different states of the Indian Union to the Memorandum.

 How to Register an NGO?

 The NGO registration process takes place in three ways.
 Or we can also say that NGOs can be registered in any of the three Acts.
-Let us know what these three acts are?
+Let us know what these three acts are.

 - Trust Act